allisonmachado/blog.allison.bsb.br/posts/http-caching-and-cdn.md

 `Cache-Control: private`

+This header can help to protect sensitive information by ensuring that it is not inadvertently cached or shared with other users.

 ## Shared caches

 The shared cache is located between the client and the server and can store responses that can be reused among users.
 Managed caches are explicitly deployed by service providers to offload the origin server and to deliver content efficiently.
 Examples include CDNs and Service Workers using the Cache API semantics.

 > Carefully read the CDN documentation of whatever managed-cache mechanism you're using, and ensure you're controlling the cache properly in the ways described by the service documentation.

-# Cache Key
+# Cache Key :key:

 The way that resources are distinguished from one another is essentially based the request Method and URL like `GET /image/cat.png`

-> Take care to not end up with a CDN caching that can be served to someone unauthenticated (because of the match in the method + url) for requests that actually requires authentication.
+> Take care to not end up with a CDN caching that can be served to someone unauthenticated (because of the match in the method + url) for requests that actually requires authentication. :pencil:

 The [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) HTTP response header describes the parts of the request message aside from the method and URL that influence the content cache.
 This can be used to create a cache key that considers more than only request Method and URL.

-# Fresh and Stale based on age
+# Fresh and Stale based on age :underage:

 The criterion for determining when a response is fresh and when it is stale is based on age. **In HTTP, age is the time elapsed since the response was generated**.
 Consider the response: